Super User

 Director

-Mark Maidment has a first-class Master's Degree from the University of Exeter.
-After graduating in 1999, he joined Max Fordham LLP, becoming a Partner in 2003.
-Mark left Max Fordham LLP in 2009 for Building Design Partnership (BDP), where he was responsible for a range of large-scale projects.
-He joined Skelly & Couch in 2010, becoming a Director in 2014.
+Mark Maidment holds a first-class Master’s Degree from the University of Exeter.
+After graduating in 1999, he joined Max Fordham LLP, where he became a Partner in 2003.
+He left in 2009 to join Building Design Partnership (BDP) before moving to Skelly & Couch in 2010, becoming a Director in 2014.

 Wednesday, 27 August 2014 00:00